January 18, 2026 (2mo ago)

 | Cloudflare Pages | $0 |

-Winner: Vercel or Cloudflare Pages (free tier)
+Winner: Vercel or Cloudflare Pages (free tier).
+No reason to pay when you're starting out.

 Specs: 5 developers, 100K monthly visitors, 500GB bandwidth